All-Natural Wax Formulas That Make Getting a Brazilian Less Painful

 Aloe Vera Wax

 It should be no surprise that the gel you soothe sunburns with will help quiet the outrage of your newly bare skin.
-In fact, many salons apply aloe after a traditional wax, so this is just nixing the step in between.
+In fact, many salons, like Uni K Wax, apply aloe before/after waxing, so aloe wax nixes the step in between.
 "Aloe wax is performed similarly to traditional waxing, but the extra ingredients have soothing, anti-inflammatory properties, and the relaxing scent may help make the procedure more tolerable," Cheung says.
 The formula is sometimes just a blend of beeswax and aloe, but others ditch the wax altogether and form a hair-removal blend out of aloe vera and some form of glycerin.
 It's especially good for those with extra-sensitive or dry skin.
-Some boutique salons offer this treatment, but you can also find it at larger chains like Uni K Wax.